-The Dakota aquifer is present and utilized as a groundwater supply in two distinct areas of the P-MRNRD, an isolated remnant in western Sarpy County (Southern Segment) and the bluffs area above the Missouri River in Washington, Burt, Thurston, and Dakota counties (Northern Segment).
-The Southern Segment is likely unconnected hydraulically from the remainder of the Dakota aquifer and, therefore, has a somewhat different vulnerability to surface contaminants.
-The Northern Segment maintains its hydraulic connection to the greater Dakota aquifer system that dips westward.
+The Dakota aquifer is present and used as a groundwater supply in two distinct areas of the P-MRNRD, an isolated remnant in western Sarpy County (southern segment) and the bluffs area above the Missouri River in Douglas, Washington, Burt, Thurston, and Dakota counties (northern segment).

+The southern segment is likely unconnected hydraulically from the remainder of the Dakota aquifer and, therefore, has a somewhat different vulnerability to surface contaminants.
+The northern segment maintains its hydraulic connection to the greater Dakota aquifer system that dips westward.

-The Northern Segment was the only portion where age dating was completed, which revealed that the sampled water is approximately 20 to 40 years old (McGuire et al. 2012).
-While the Northern Segment maintains its hydraulic connection to the greater Dakota aquifer system, the age of the water indicates that there is local recharge of the system at least at the eastern extent along the Missouri River bluffs.
-Vulnerability of the Northern Segment near the Missouri River bluffs to surface contaminants would be primarily dependent upon the thickness and clay content of the overlying glacial material and would be highly variable depending upon those local conditions.
-The Northern Segment of the Dakota dips to the west, moving away from the Missouri River bluffs.
+The northern segment was the only portion where age dating was completed, which revealed that the sampled water is approximately 20 to 40 years old (McGuire et al. 2012).
+While the northern segment maintains its hydraulic connection to the greater Dakota aquifer system, the age of the water indicates that there is local recharge of the system at least at the eastern extent along the Missouri River bluffs.
+Vulnerability of the northern segment near the Missouri River bluffs to surface contaminants would be primarily dependent upon the thickness and clay content of the overlying glacial material and would be highly variable depending upon those local conditions.
+The northern segment of the Dakota dips to the west, moving away from the Missouri River bluffs.
 As it dips, the thickness of the overlying materials increases significantly, resulting in far less local recharge potential and, therefore, a reduced potential for surface contaminants to affect the aquifer.
 The water quality does diminish because of an increasing concentration of total dissolved solids as the Dakota formation dips to the west.
 Currently elevated nitrate concentrations have been documented in groundwater samples from the northern segment of the Dakota aquifer, but the results have been sporadic and generally do not exceed 5 mg/l.

 The Southern Segment, as an isolated remnant of the Dakota aquifer with limited overlying glacial materials, has greater overall vulnerability to surface contaminants.
-Though no age dating was completed in the Southern Segment, the configuration and hydraulic disconnect likely means that groundwater in the Southern Segment is dominated by local recharge and is young.
-The P-MRNRD, through its periodic sampling with the USGS, identified that the nitrate trend in three monitoring wells was increasing (UNL-SNR 2017).
-Based on the results, the P-MRNRD undertook a study with the USGS to sample domestic wells in both the Platte River alluvium and the Southern Segment of the Dakota aquifer to evaluate the extent of elevated nitrate levels.
+Although groundwater age-dating results are still in review at the USGS, in the Southern Segment, the configuration and hydraulic disconnect likely means that groundwater in the Southern Segment is dominated by local recharge and is young.
+P-MRNRD undertook a study with the USGS to sample domestic wells in both the Platte River alluvium and the Southern Segment of the Dakota aquifer to evaluate the extent of elevated nitrate levels.
 The sampling results indicated that the vulnerability of the Southern Segment to surface contaminants was directly related to the thickness of the overlying glacial materials.
 Currently, domestic wells in the area have detectable levels of nitrate concentrations with some exceeding 10 mg/l.
+The Southern Segment of the Dakota Aquifer is an area of concern for elevated nitrates and the P-MRNRD has installed additional monitoring wells to enhance water quality data from the area.